fahadfakrul/fahadfakrul/README.md

 - ❓ Ask me about anything related to MERN stack and related technologies

-- ⚡ Fun fact: Wearing a tie can reduce blood flow to the brain by 7.5 per cent.
+- ⚡ Fun fact: The Eiffel Tower can be 15 cm taller during the summer, due to thermal expansion meaning the iron heats up, the particles gain kinetic energy and take up more space.